Abhi2004-create/first-repository/README.md

-# first-repository
+# C-programs
-This is my first repository in github
+This repository includes all the c programs that i have programmed in first year.